The main objectives of firms are:

 A firm may incur extra expense to choose products which don’t harm the environment or products not tested on animals.
 Alternatively, firms may be concerned about local community / charitable concerns.

-- Some firms may adopt social/environmental concerns into part of its branding.
+- Some firms may adopt social/environmental concerns as part of its branding.
 This can ultimately help profitability as the brand becomes more attractive to consumers.

 - Some firms may adopt social/environmental concerns on principal alone – even if it does little to improve sales/brand image.

 Co-operatives may have completely different objectives to a typical PLC.
 A co-operative is run to maximise the welfare of all stakeholders – especially workers.
 Any profit the co-operative makes will be shared amongst all members.